mearaj/blockchain-inbox/README.md

 2. The backend should be able to verify claim message i.e. if the user has really paid the gas fee.
 3. The frontend should be able to show Message Details for any message from inbox/outbox/sent
 4. The table UI should be improved and message lease should be shown.
 User should be allowed to change the lease of the message.
+5. Documentation and comments still need to improve.
+6. Unit Test should be provided.
+7. A Demo Video is required.

+Apart from above, please let me know if there's anything else required and I also need your feedback please.

 ###### Note
 <strong>The Private Key is never sent to the backend or anywhere else.
 It only remains on the frontend side.</strong>